julian-molina/Documentation/docs/_includes/trading_system/javascript-code.md

 <!--------------------------------------------- CONTENT starts -->

-The platform allows developers great flexibility as all valid JavaScript code is allowed.
+The system allows developers great flexibility as all valid JavaScript code is allowed.

 {% include important.html content="Until a robust JavaScript editor is implemented on the UI, it is recommended to write code on an external editor and paste it in the UI code bubble to ensure consistency." %}